Doors will

 Steve Crossan works on Public Health at Google, and previously was the founder of Google’s Cultural Institute, a non-profit engineering group that builds free tools allowing partner museums and archives to bring the world’s culture online.
 Prior to this he has helped build part of Google Maps, Search and Gmail.

-year of her AHRC-funded Collaborative Doctoral Award PhD at
+fourth year of her AHRC-funded Collaborative Doctoral Award

-the Royal Geographical Society and the University of Exeter.
+PhD at the Royal Geographical Society and the University

-The working title of her thesis is Geographical projections:
+of Exeter.
+The working title of her thesis is Geographical

-notably at Christie's as a specialist in modern and contemporary
+as a specialist in modern and contemporary prints and multiples.

 Peg Rawes is Programme Leader for the Master’s in Architectural History at the Bartlett School of Architecture.
 Her teaching and research focus on how built and social architectural cultures are informed by philosophical ideas of aesthetics, ecology, materials, subjectivity and technology.
 She is Co-Investigator to the AHRC research project, Equalities in Wellbeing in which she is exploring how 17th century ideas of ratio, geometry and wellbeing engage with the current UK housing crisis issues.
 This work develops from her recent work into ‘architectures of care’ in Architectural Relational Ecologies (2013), and Poetic Biopolitics (forthcoming 2015).
 These collaborations with colleagues from philosophy, medicine, law, political science, anthropology and the arts propose political and material forms of architectural sustainability.